Stability of domain walls with inflationary fluctuations under potential bias, and gravitational wave signatures: Phase transition with inflationary fluctuations

-\paragraph{$0\lesssim c_H\lesssim 0.1$} In this case, we have the equilibrium distribution of the two fields, \beq \laq{dist2} P[\Re \Phi, \Im \Phi]\propto \exp{- \frac{8\pi^2}{3 H_{\rm inf}^4}\(V+{\frac{m_{\rm Hubble}^2 ((\Re \Phi)^2+(\Im \Phi)^2)}{2}}\)}. \eeq {We have a flat distribution for the axion $\propto \arg \Phi $ by neglecting the axion mass} (The inflationary dynamics rarely change the axion potential because of {the $\U(1)$ symmetry}).
-Again, we obtain the field configuration leading to the formation of strings if $N>N_{\rm eq}\sim 1/(6c_H).$ However, this follows the string-wall network from inflationary fluctuation, which is not our focus.\footnote{We can avoid the string formation if we introduce a sufficiently large explicit breaking term of $\U(1)$ in non-minimal coupling, $\Phi^2 R^2$.
+{We have a flat distribution for the axion $\propto \arg \Phi $ by neglecting the axion mass} (The inflationary dynamics rarely change the axion potential because of {the $\mathop{\rm U}(1)$ symmetry}).
+Again, we obtain the field configuration leading to the formation of strings if $N>N_{\rm eq}\sim 1/(6c_H).$ However, this follows the string-wall network from inflationary fluctuation, which is not our focus.\footnote{We can avoid the string formation if we introduce a sufficiently large explicit breaking term of $\mathop{\rm U}(1)$ in non-minimal coupling, $\Phi^2 R^2$.
 We also point out it is important to take account of the long-range correlation when we discuss the string-wall network from the inflationary fluctuation.
 Our lattice simulation shows a longer lifetime against the population bias than the white noise case, and larger string loops, which can give interesting gravitational wave spectra. }